-It’s common to hear street performers here playing jazz music.
-There’s nothing liking walking down the street in New Orleans and hearing some jazz music!
+It’s common to hear street performers here playing live jazz music.
+There’s nothing like walking down the street in New Orleans and hearing some jazz music!
 This is what New Orleans is all about!

-Between Café du Monde and the Flea Market, you will come across a couple of toy stores you kids would love to browse in.
+Between Café du Monde and the Flea Market, you will come across a couple of toy stores your kids would love to browse.
 You will also come across a few places to buy pralines.
 New Orleans is famous for its pralines.
 Pralines are a sweet treat with pecans, sugar, and cream.

 The farmers market and flea market are located in the outdoor “French Market” building.

 The farmers market has eateries where you can purchase true New Orleans foods such as alligator on a stick or an alligator burger!